 - Make the review process seamless.
 Obstacles that may seem simple, like logging into a review site and searching for a business, are enough to deter most customers from writing a review.
 The fewer steps involved in leaving a review, the higher the likelihood of customers doing so.
 So how can you eliminate these steps for your customers?
 That brings us to tip #3.

 - Automate everything with review management software.
-Birdeye lets businesses automatically send SMS and email review requests to customers at critical moments, such as right after a transaction or service.
+Birdeye online review management lets businesses automatically send SMS and email review requests to customers at critical moments, such as right after a transaction or service.
 From this message, customers are routed directly to third-party review sites the business has selected.
 This way they are gently asked to write a review.
 The process of leaving a review involves just a tap of a button.
 Birdeye simplifies and enhances the review generation process, making it easier for customers to share their experiences and provide feedback.

 Make sure you also know what NOT to do when you ask customers for reviews:

 - Do not offer incentives.
 Offering incentives in exchange for reviews violate Google’s terms and conditions and does not help you understand how your customers actually feel about your products and services.

 - Do not publish fake reviews.
 Do not accept or publish reviews written by employees, friends, or anyone associated with your business either.
 These reviews are biased and will likely be flagged and removed by Google.

 - Do not ignore the reviews you already have.
 Reviews can become a powerful form of advertisement if you manage them well.
 Thank customers for their positive feedback, and offer support to customers who left negative reviews.
 This transparency prevents negative word-of-mouth from spreading and saves your online reputation by proving to existing and potential customers that you value their feedback.